 Goa is also famous for the availability of cheap (inexpensive) alcohol.
 While almost all major brands of whiskey, rum, vodka and other spirits are available in wine stores, I personally suggest you try their homegrown drink, feni.
 Feni is distilled from cashew nut, or made from coconut.
 It has a very distinctive taste and pungent smell — and does its job really well.
 It’s mostly consumed as a cocktail.
 The other local drink is the port wine, which was first introduced by the Portuguese in the 16th century.

 What happens in Goa, stays in Goa!
-The state is most famous for its vibrant, lively nightlife.
+The state of Goa is famous for its vibrant, lively nightlife.
 It is the one state where parties go on till the wee hours, and travelers let their hair down and dance in high spirits.
 The choice of music includes Trance and EDM, and you can pick from any number of clubs and seaside parties.

 Fancy a gamble?
 How about poker?
 Texas Hold ’em?
 American roulette?
 Indian Flush?
 Blackjack?